mohammedmayat/hello-world/README.md

 # hello-world
-learning how to use an repository
+I am learning how to use an repository, buy learning how to use github it would allow me to check my work with web world